Differentially Private Formation Control: Privacy and Network Co-Design: Privacy and Network Co-design

 \section{Privacy and Network Co-design}

 In this section we solve Problem~\ref{prob:main}.\ref{prob3}.
-Given the aforementioned bounds on formation error, we now focus on designing networks for performing private formation control.
-Our goal is to design a network, through selecting entries of $L(\mathcal{G})$, and privacy scheme, through selecting the values of $\{\epsilon_i\}_{i=1}^N$, that meet global performance requirements, agent-level privacy requirements, and other constraints.
-Here we keep $\delta_i$ fixed and tune $\epsilon_i$ to achieve the desired level of privacy.
-Since $\delta_i$ is the probability that differential privacy fails, the existing privacy literature is primarily focused on tuning $\epsilon_i$ and we do so here.
+Our goal is to design a network that meets global performance requirements and agent-level privacy requirements.
+If some agents use strong privacy, then the high-variance privacy noise they use may make global performance poor, even if many other agents have only weak privacy requirements.
+This effect can also be influenced by the topology of the network, e.g., if an agent with strong privacy sends very noisy messages to other agents along heavily weighted edges.
+Privacy/network co-design thus requires unifying and balancing these tradeoffs.

-The key tradeoff in designing a private formation control network is balancing agent-level privacy requirements with global performance.
-For example, if some agents use very strong privacy, then the high-variance privacy noise they use will make global performance poor, even if many other agents have only weak privacy requirements.
-These effects can also be amplified or attenuated by the communication topology of the network, e.g., if an agent with strong privacy sends very noisy messages to other agents along heavily weighted edges.
-Privacy/network co-design thus requires unifying and balancing these tradeoffs while designing a weighted, undirected graph and the privacy levels that agents use.
+This co-design framework is designed for agents that wish to participate in a joint co-design setup.
+Agent~$i$ is able to constrain the value of~$\epsilon_i$ that is generated by the co-design problem, and this constraint is permitted with the understanding that agent~$i$ will use the value of~$\epsilon_i$ that is computed in solving the co-design problem.